SW-Latitude-Paint-Review

 With so many paint color options that will inherently cover better than others, the best and only way to test how well a house paint covers is by testing it without adding colorant.

-The stock “Extra White” base from this product line covers comparably to other Sherwin – Williams exterior paints.
-If you have read any of our past SW reviews, you know that lack of pigment has been a long-standing gripe.
+This product line’s stock “Extra White” base covers comparably to other Sherwin-Williams exterior paints.
+If you have read our past SW reviews, you know that lack of pigment has been a long-standing gripe.
 So, for the sake of moving forward, we will digress on that topic.

-Latitude actually covers nicely, considering its low dried thickness (AKA millage).
-The message’s sentiment is that it could use more titanium dioxide but not to its detriment.
+Latitude covers nicely, considering its low dried thickness (AKA millage).
+The message’s sentiment is that it could use more titanium dioxide, but not to its detriment.

 If you spray Latitude paint, you should have little to no issues with coverage.

-As alluded to earlier, Sherwin-Williams Latitude exterior is slightly thinner than most other offerings.
-But before we jumped into the bash wagon, we took a look at the raw material profile on the side of the bucket, and it was a pleasant surprise.
+As mentioned earlier, Sherwin-Williams Latitude Exterior is slightly thinner than most other offerings.
+But before jumping into the bash wagon, we looked at the raw material profile on the side of the bucket, which was a pleasant surprise.

 Latitude makes single-person siding spraying easy!

 Latitude contains acrylic polymers primarily.
 So, this product contains fewer fillers and doesn’t have high volumes of vinyl polymers.
-When it comes to durability, this is an advancement that we have not seen since the introduction of Emerald Exterior.
+Regarding durability, this is an advancement we have not seen since the introduction of Emerald Exterior.

 First, Latitudes in satin finishes offer less luster than other comparable SW products.
-Secondly, it is resistant to sheen flashing (uneven shine) over dull surfaces.
+Secondly, it resists sheen flashing (uneven shine) over dull surfaces.

 Of many additional mentions, the final noteworthy mention is although Latitude sprays thinner, it doesn’t produce excessive overspray.
 Two coats of Lattitude on siding walls should provide a lasting and durable finish.

-Since we already covered how Latitude coverage, the only sensible way to explain how Sherwin-Williams Lattitude applies when using a brush is to highlight how it lays flat.
+Since we already covered Latitudes’ coverage, the only sensible way to explain how Sherwin-Williams Lattitude applies when using a brush is to highlight how it lays flat.
 One of the most significant challenges with glossy exterior paints is brushmarks.

 Brushing large exterior surfaces using SW satin or gloss paints has long been a challenge – it just has never turned out great.
-While Lattitude lays flatter than any exterior paint and is almost there, we won’t recommend hand-brushing large walls such as siding with this paint.
+While Lattitude lays flatter than other SW exterior paints and is almost there, we won’t recommend hand-brushing large walls such as siding with this paint.

 Dirt Collection